CabooseSayzWTF/SR1-Maps-Project/README.md

 4. Downtown - needs new cts files<br>
 5. Early Ultor Dome - not added yet<br>
 6. El Patron - CTS has been cleaned up, spawns need tested (team spawns may be needed?) and new loadscreen image<br>
-7. Factories - needs clean up/tested and new loadscreen image<br>
+7. Factories - CTS has been cleaned up, spawns need tested (team spawns may be needed?) and new loadscreen image<br>
 8. Freckle Bitches - needs clean up/tested<br>
 9. Highway Factory - needs clean up/tested and new loadscreen image<br>
 10. Lopez Seafood Inc - needs clean up/tested and new loadscreen image<br>